UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 ## What is an ARM Template?

-You can use Azure Resource Manager templates to deploy and provision all the resources for your application in a single, coordinated operation.
+You can use Azure Resource Manager (ARM) templates to deploy and provision all the resources for your application in a single, coordinated operation.
 You can also redeploy templates to make changes to the resources in a resource group.
 These templates can be deployed via the Azure Stack Hub portal, PowerShell, Azure CLI, REST API and Visual Studio.
 The following quick-start templates are available on [GitHub](https://aka.ms/AzureStackGitHub).